ranaabarghout/ranaabarghout.github.io/_includes/aboutme.md

 * Deep Learning
 * Structural Biology
 * Metric Learning
+* Self-Supervised Learning

-I graduated from Purdue University in 2019 with a double major in Physics and Mathematics.
+I graduated from Purdue University with honors in 2019 with a double major in Physics and Mathematics.

 ### Other Interests
 When I am not doing research I enjoy cooking, baking, and fermenting (Checkout my <a href="https://github.com/drewnutt/CookBook">Cookbook</a>).
 My other time is spent outdoors enjoying nature while climbing, hiking, and camping.